5/8/2024

 speaker

 We expect another record revenue quarter in home services this quarter.
-We will return once again to double digit -over-year growth again this quarter, fiscal Q4.
-And we will grow home services in the fiscal year, double digits over last year.
-So long way of saying we still have the same outlook we've always had, which is we think home services gives us a scale and we have the opportunities and the initiatives to grow in double digits on average.
+We will return once again to double-digit year-over-year growth again this quarter, fiscal Q4.
+And we will grow home services in the fiscal year double digits over last year.
+So a long way of saying we still have the same outlook we've always had, which is we think home services gives us a scale and we have the opportunities and the initiatives to grow in double digits on average.
 Of course, last quarter grew 7% year over year in the quarter.
 For as far as we can see into the future, it is a massive, massive business opportunity.
-I think we just size it again at $69 billion of addressable market.
-And we are what running now 200 and something million and have a lot of wind in our backs and a lot of demand and a lot of opportunities, really more of making sure we're focusing on the right things and the right ways at the right time than it is any lack of opportunity or capabilities to deliver against that opportunity.
-So we're, you know, we love that that opportunity.
+I think we just sized it again at It's $69 billion of addressable market.
+And we're running now 200 and something million and have a lot of wind at our backs and a lot of demand and a lot of opportunities, really more of making sure we're focusing on the right things in the right ways at the right time than it is any lack of opportunity or capabilities to deliver against that opportunity.
+We love that opportunity.
 We love that business.
-We love where what we have in terms of product footprint and where we're going with it.
-And we think double digits is the is the right expectation
+We love what we have in terms of product footprint and where we're going with it.
+And we think double digits is the right expectation for many, many years to come.

 speaker